ravenfeld/RajawaliLiveWallpaperExtensionExample/README.md

 ## Bugs
   * if your GIF does not work, check in photoshop the duration frames isn't set to 0
+  * Nexus 7, your textures size in power of two
 ## Licence

 Copyright 2013-2014 - Alexis Lecanu ([alexis.lecanu@gmail.com](mailto:alexis.lecanu@gmail.com))